ml-explore/mlx-swift/Source/MLX/Documentation.docc/examples.md

 ## LLMEval

-An example that runs on both iOS and macOS that downloads a LLM model weights and tokenizer configuration from Hugging Face and evaluates a prompt in-process.
+An example that runs on both iOS and macOS that downloads a LLM model weights and tokenizer configuration from Hugging Face and generates text from a given prompt.

 ### LinearModelTraining